Venezuelan Pudín de Pan (Bread Pudding)

 Cut the baguette into small pieces.
 Add the milk and let it soak for at least 10 minutes.

 Now it's time to prepare the caramel.
-You have to be very carefully because sugar can reach extremely high temperatures over 200º.
-First add all the sugar in a pan and wait until start to melt.
-Now add the water and the sugar will release some vapor.
+You have to be very careful because sugar can reach extremely high temperatures ---over 200º.
+First, add all the sugar in a pan and wait until it starts to melt.
+Pour the water, be careful because the sugar will release some vapor.
 Stir until the melted sugar turns into a shiny and brown caramel.
 It is important to act fast to avoid the caramel solidifying.

-In a oven pan pour the caramel in the bottom and spread until the bottom is covered.
+In an oven pan pour the caramel in the bottom and spread until the bottom is covered.
 Now pour the mix of the bread pudding.
-Cover it with aluminum foil and take it to the oven for 45 minutes.
+Take it to the oven for 45 minutes.

 Wait 20 minutes before releasing the pudding from the form.
 Let it chill for 2 hours in the fridge before serve.